hero image the sill

 Problem & Goals

 Despite The Sill's growing popularity among plant lovers, a quick web analysis revealed a 64.6% bounce rate and recurring customer dissatisfaction with product availability and intransparent shipping times.
-For this reason, I decided to conduct a heuristic evaluation of The Sill's web experience to analyze and solve usability issues to increase engagement.

 Project Type